bedax/system/INSTALL.md

 _These are some notes on how to setup the author's system.
 These aren't expected to be useful to anyone else._

 - Install Debian's minimal version ([the one that includes non-free firmware](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-cd/), if necessary)
-- [Add to the boot arguments](https://wiki.debian.org/systemd#Installing_without_systemd).
-If this is done, skip the SysVinit section
 - Select nothing at the software selection menu
 - Partition:
     - A swap partition; 1.5 * RAM